File Watching and Atomic Replacement

 import path from 'node:path';

-For atomic writes, though, do not put temp files in os.tmpdir().
-Put them in the same directory as the target file so the rename stays on the same filesystem.
+For atomic file replacement, do not put the temp file in os.tmpdir() by default.
+Put it beside the target file so the final rename stays on the same filesystem.

-fs.mkdtemp() is for scratch work: staging multiple files before moving them, running isolated build steps, or creating workspace directories for batch operations.
-For single-file atomic writes, create a temp file directly in the target directory with a random name and O_EXCL.
+fs.mkdtemp() is useful for scratch directories - staging several files, running isolated build steps, or creating a workspace for batch operations.
+For one atomic file write, create a temp file directly in the target directory with a random name and 'wx'.

 TOCTOU and the Role of O_EXCL